 If you want to avoid crowds – and don’t mind a little rain – January could prove a cost-effective time to visit Bali.
 In addition, you might be able to get special deals at hotels, resorts, and guest houses.

 However, an exception would be if Chinese New Year’s falls in January.
 Bali can be very popular with Chinese tourists, who take advantage of the long holiday to visit the Island of the Gods.
+Fortunately, Chinese New Year does not fall in January in 2026.

 What to Do in Bali in January